 Distribution and Damage

 Cryptostroma corticale was described in 1898 from London, Ontario, Canada.
-It is widespread in northeastern North America, mostly on maples, but is considered a saprobe and does not cause tree disease (but does it infect trees asymptomatically, as an endophyte?).
+It is common in the Great Lakes region of North America, mostly on maples, but is considered a saprobe and does not cause tree disease (but does it infect trees asymptomatically, as an endophyte?).
 It has been known since 1932 that it can be dangerous to humans, however (see below).

-Sooty-bark disease of maple is now well established in the UK, France, Germany, and Austria [2, 6, 8] and was found more recently in Switzerland, the Netherlands, and the Czech Republic [2, 3].
+Sooty-bark disease of maple is now well established in the UK, France, Germany, and Austria [3, 12, 14] and was found more recently in Switzerland, the Netherlands, Bulgaria, and the Czech Republic [2–4].

 In Austria, the disease was initially scattered and never affected more than 5% of the potential hosts .
 However, in 2018 the disease was found in the Gänserndorf area, northeast of Vienna near the Slovakian border, with an estimated 60% of the sycamore maple trees infected.